MCFoord/6502_Emulator/README.md

 ## To do
-- [ ] refactor control panel to cpu interface to avoid deep nesting of reference passing
+- [X] refactor control panel to cpu interface to avoid heavy reference passing and group 'backend' functionality
+- [ ] add ability to halt cpu execution during the running of a program
-- [ ] breakpoint to halt porgram execution
+- [ ] integrate breakpoints to halt porgram execution
 - [ ] file dialog for program selection
 - [ ] add executed intruction debug lists
 - [ ] add ability to jump forward and backwards in instruction list with changes refelcted in memory and registers